Riverview Theater: History

 Three years later, the Volks again called on Liebenberg and Kaplan to construct the Terrace Theater in Robbinsdale, Minnesota, "one of the first ultramodern theaters in America", and considered by author Larry Millett to be "their masterpiece".
 Pleased with the results (and the industry-bucking receipts), the Volks turned back to the Riverview and had Liebenberg and Kaplan remodel it to reflect the successful Terrace model.
 This occurred in 1956, eight years after the theater's initial construction.
 The new lobby space was intended to reflect a living room and even included a separate TV lounge.
 Amenities were ample: "Dunbar tables, McCobb stools, Herman Miller divans and chairs, walnut panels imposed on light wood, graceful modern lamps, stunning draperies."
 Inside the theater space, however, little changed about the proscenium stage and seating.

-The Riverview became one of the few remaining single-screen theaters in the Minneapolis–Saint Paul area; by the end of the 1980s, it was one of only six left, and after 1998, it was one of only four left, with the Uptown and Parkway Theaters and the Oak Street Cinema, (Note: The Oak Street Cinema was demolished in 2011.) although since 1998, several new single-screen theaters–the Trylon Microcinema and the Heights Theater–have opened.
+The Riverview became one of the few remaining single-screen theaters in the Minneapolis–Saint Paul area; by the end of the 1980s, it was one of only six left, and after 1998, it was one of only four left, with the Uptown and Parkway Theaters and the Oak Street Cinema, (Note: The Oak Street Cinema was demolished in 2011.) although since 1998, several new single-screen theaters–the Trylon Cinema and the Heights Theater–have opened.
 The owners installed new seats in 1999 that allowed for greater leg room and more space between patrons.